Find a Part Now

 • W126 premiered the power seat control, a first for Mercedes-Benz.
 Instead of placing the toggle or button switches with same shapes in the hard to reach or see areas, Mercedes-Benz developed the haptic switches in shape of a seat: one switch resembling the seat back for adjusting the seat back; another switch resembling the seat for moving the seat forward and back as well as raising and lowering.
 The two memory function buttons allow the front occupants to set and select their preferred positions accordingly.
 After the 17-year patent expired, this design was widely copied by other manufacturers in the late 1990s.
 Another first for Mercedes-Benz is an electrically adjustable steering column that extends and contracts by toggle switch underneath the steering column.
 The steering column position can be stored in the driver's side memory function along with the preferred seat position.

-• W126 was first from Mercedes-Benz to have the theft deterrent system as option installed at the factory.
-EDW (Einbruch-Diebstahl-Warnanlage, break-in theft alarm system) can emit the alarm sound and immobilise several components (radio, brakes, ignition lock, and a few others) if the car was being towed away or if any of hood/bonnet, trunk/boot, doors were forcibly opened.
+• W126 was the first car from Mercedes-Benz to have the theft deterrent system as an option installed at the factory.
+EDW (Einbruch-Diebstahl-Warnanlage, break-in theft alarm system) can emit an alarm sound and immobilise several components (radio, brakes, ignition lock, and a few others) if the car was being towed away or if any of hood/bonnet, trunk/boot, doors were forcibly opened.
 From 1984 on for the models with central locking system, the owner can turn the front door lock further to bolt the doors as to make them very difficult to be forcibly opened.
 The owner can order the separate bolt system for the trunk/bolt, making it equally difficult to pry the trunk/boot open.
 They require a special key with red dot.

 Drivetrain technologies